xaverric/sls-tools/readme.md

 - authorization
     - support oidc-plus4u-vault
     - store token for every uuApp individually into file system and reuse it if possible
-- prompt confirmation module - to confirm any action before execution, bypass the prompt feature by --noprompt flag